leventarican/leventarican.github.io/content/android-architecture.md

 A lifecycle owner is class with an Android lifecycle.
 Like `Activity` or `Fragment`.

+### Binding adapter
+The data binding library also provides a more sophisticated technique called binding adapter.
+This option give you a way to implement your own logic for setting attribute values.

 ## View Binding
 A kind of subset of data binding.
 In view binding there is no such techniques like _binding expression_, _binding adapters_ or _two-way binding_.
 It's a good alternative to eliminate `findViewById`.
 There is no `<layout>` tag required in layout file.